jurihock/stftPitchShift/README.md

     --chrono     enable runtime measurements
                  (only available in the C++ version)
 ```

+Currently only `.wav` files are supported.
+Please use e.g. [Audacity](http://www.audacityteam.org) or [SoX](http://sox.sourceforge.net) to prepare your audio files for pitch shifting.

 To apply multiple pitch shifts at once, separate each factor by a comma, e.g. `-p 0.5,1,2`.